-Four projects began in FY14 for a total cost of \$364,332.
-During the Joint Solicitation process conducted in FY14, five new projects were selected for funding in FY15.
+Four projects began in FY14 for a total investment of \$364,332 and seven new projects were selected through the Joint Solicitation process for funding in FY15.
 Final reports and 2-page research summaries are available for many projects from the Water Resources Institute website.

-In FY14, the DNR continued to seek funding to implement the statewide groundwater monitoring strategy.
-From FY13-15 DNR has committed \$291,964 in funds for upgrades to the groundwater level monitoring network.
-The objective of the strategy is to coordinate groundwater monitoring between all agencies that assess groundwater quality and quantity in the state.
-Key components of the strategy include:
+DNR has committed \$80,000 annually to the ongoing maintenance of the statewide groundwater monitoring network.
+Groundwater level monitoring is one part of the overall groundwater monitoring strategy.
+The objective of the strategy is to coordinate groundwater monitoring between all agencies that assess groundwater quality and quantity in the state and work to include all key monitoring components, including: